goldsky-io/docs-v1/src/pages/index.md

 ---
 title: Getting started
 pageTitle: Goldsky - Getting Started
-description: Index and transform on-chain data.
+description: Index subgraphs and transform on-chain data.
 Query with GraphQL, SQL, and more.
 ---

 Goldsky provides real-time and historical access to data stored on blockchains and lets you transform, enhance, and integrate that data with real-time pipelines to meet your custom needs. {% .lead %}